connormurray7/go-chat-app/README.md

 The server defaults to serving `localhost:8000`.
 The server logs when a new user is connected and from what remote address.
 ![Alt text](example/server.png?raw=true "Optional Title")
 ### Clients
 Clients default to`localhost:8000` for connecting to the server.
 Every client that is connected to the server will receive messages.
-Currently there is only one feed.
+Currently all clients will be broadcasted messages, but in the future I may the options for different feeds..
 ![Alt text](example/connor.png?raw=true "Optional Title")
 ![Alt text](example/other.png?raw=true "Optional Title")